 If you want advice on your current job or career

-SNAP recipients who participate in SNAP E&T work one-on-one with a SNAP E&T coach to discuss options and work toward personal goals.
+SNAP recipients who participate in SNAP E&T work one on one with a coach to discuss options and work toward personal goals.
 Assistance up to $25 per month may be available to help get to appointments, classes or work.
 You also may qualify for child care assistance.

 SNAP E&T Providers